Running-Snail-Stronger/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.
-creating a new branch is quick oo& simple test on pull test on pull test on pull test on pull test on push
+creating a new branch is quick oo& simple test on push test on push test on push test on push test on push